MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ## Track email and document open rates

-_**Applies to:** This insight is currently available only to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) service plan](../overview/plans-environments.md#features-in-the-myanalytics-full-service-plan).
-(For more information, see [How do I find my plan?](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is))_
+_**Applies to**: This insight is currently available only to people who are using MyAnalytics and are enrolled in a [MyAnalytics (Full) service plan](../overview/plans-environments.md)._

 Insights can tell you how many people have opened your email and the average time they spent reading that email.
 In general, it informs you about email that you sent to five or more Microsoft 365 users who are internal to your organization.
-(For more information about which email messages are reported about, see [Reporting details](#reporting-details).)
+For more information about which email messages are reported about, see [Reporting details](#reporting-details).

 Insights also tells you how many email recipients opened a document that you shared in the email as a link or as an attachment (this insight works for documents that are stored in SharePoint or in OneDrive for Business).